togashidm/Machine-Learning-ExerciseTracking/README.md

   <b>Figure 3 - </b>Random Forest Model Error per #tree</b><br>
   </p>

-We can see in Figure 3 that the error in all of them stablised early than ntree=500 (default).
+We can see in Figure 3 that the error in all of them stabilised early than ntree=500 (default).
 So, by trying a model fit with ntree=200, we have:
 ```R
   set.seed(2825)
   fitControl <- trainControl( method = "cv", number = 10)